 It is important to note that not everyone who experiences trauma develops PTSD.
-In fact, most people recover from trauma naturally over time.
-But some people are more likely than others to develop PTSD.
+Most people recover from trauma naturally over time.
+However, some people are more likely than others to develop PTSD.
 For example, women are more likely than men to develop it, as well as people with a history of mental health problems.
 Children are also more likely to than adults.

-PTSD is a mental health condition that can cause people to relive the traumatic event that caused their PTSD.
+PTSD is a mental health condition that causes people to relive the traumatic event that caused their PTSD.
 It can also cause them to avoid situations that remind them of the trauma.
-They can also feel stressed or upset when they are reminded of it.
+In addition, they feel stressed or upset when reminded of it.

-The symptoms of PTSD can vary from person to person, but there are some common signs that a person may be experiencing PTSD:
+The symptoms of PTSD vary from person to person.
+However, there are some common signs that a person may be experiencing PTSD:

 Post-traumatic stress disorder symptoms are a complex set of reactions that can occur after a traumatic event.
 The National Institute of Mental Health (NIMH) describes PTSD as the result of “exposure to a traumatic event that involved actual or threatened death or serious injury.”

 This exposure can happen directly.
 For example, being in a car accident, or indirectly, such as witnessing an accident.
 Symptoms may occur immediately following the trauma, but they may not appear until months or years later.